 The UW Medicine Accountable Care Network provides eligible Washington state employees with access to high-quality, excellent service and affordable healthcare.
 The following Q&A will help you understand the details and benefits of your new healthcare option.

 An accountable care network is a group of healthcare professionals and organizations that join together to provide affordable, high-quality healthcare.

 An Accountable Care Network gives you access to a coordinated team of healthcare providers for primary care, urgent care and specialty care.
 Primary care providers focus on wellness and disease prevention.
 When referrals to specialists are needed, your providers closely communicate and coordinate your care to achieve the best possible outcomes.
 PEBB has called this model an “accountable care program” (ACP) and offer two UMP Plus options under this model to eligible public employees.

-The UMP Plus network options focus on making healthcare more affordable and keeping people well with preventive and better coordinated care so they don’t develop more serious or chronic conditions.
-The state’s choice to offer these options aligns with the PEBB program’s commitment to providing high quality medical benefits for PEBB members.
+The UMP Plus network options focus on making healthcare more affordable and keeping people well with preventive medicine and better coordinated care–so members don’t develop more serious or chronic conditions.
+The state’s choice to offer these options aligns with the PEBB program’s commitment to providing high-quality medical benefits for PEBB members.
 It also ties back to the state’s “Healthier Washington” initiative, which seeks to help people receive better and more affordable healthcare throughout their lives.

 The UMP Plus – UW Medicine Accountable Care Network is currently available to PEBB benefits-eligible members who live in Grays Harbor, King, Kitsap, Pierce, Skagit, Snohomish or Thurston counties, including: